ecological-cities/home2park/index.md

 *S* of each park attribute to a building is calculated based on the following equation.
-Its value depends on the distances between that particular building and all parks; attributes from parks further away are generally reduced as a result of the negative exponential function *e<sup>-cd</sup>*, an effect also known as the ‘distance decay’ ([Rossi et al., 2015](http://dx.doi.org/10.1016/j.apgeog.2015.06.008)).
+Its value depends on the distances between that particular building and all parks; attributes from parks further away are reduced as a result of the negative exponential function *e<sup>-cd</sup>*, an effect also known as the ‘distance decay’ ([Rossi et al., 2015](http://dx.doi.org/10.1016/j.apgeog.2015.06.008)).